NayemulSCode/NayemulScode/README.md

 A passionate Software Developer.
 I'm a knowledge seeker & I love to learn new technologies.

 - 🌱 I’m currently Working on Next.js,
-- 🌱 Expertise Redux, RTK Query, React Query, GraphQL, REST API, React Hook Form and so one
+- 🌱 Expertise Redux, RTK Query, zustand, React Query, GraphQL, REST API, React Hook Form, zod, yup and so one
 - 🌱 Familiar with MERN Stack Development.
 - 👯 I’m looking to collaborate on developing a team to increase my development knowledge at the Open Source Project.